 Personalized Learning Consortium

 Advances in technology are rapidly changing the way systems and individuals interact, impacting many of our day-to-day activities in our professional and personal lives.
 Postsecondary education is not exempt - technology is transforming how students access information and learn, with significant potential for impact on student success in higher education and beyond.
 The Personalized Learning Consortium (PLC) is a membership organization that was founded to help public universities seize new opportunities to use technology to improve learning outcomes for students through personalization.
-Now in its fourth year, the consortium of 14 institutions has launched projects focused on improved student success through adaptive learning technologies and integrated advising and student support initiatives.
+Now in its seventh year, the consortium of 16 institutions has led projects focused on improved student learning outcomes, in particular for traditionally underserved students, through practice changes supported by the use of adaptive learning technologies and integrated advising and student support initiatives.
 PLC membership is open to all public institutions that are interested in collaboration to support improving student success through personalized learning.